Welcome To Year 1

 Please ensure that children have the correct P.E kit in school and that earrings are removed on these days.
 We will send PE kits home to be washed at the end of each half-term.

 Reading is an essential part of your child's learning experience.
-We would like for the children to read at least three times a week.
+We would like for the children to read at least five times a week.
 Your child will take home a reading book and a library book each week.
 Children have also been given the chance to take part in the reading challenge.

 Spellings and Homework

 Spellings will be sent home once a week and tested the following week.
 It is very important that children continue to practice spellings on a regular basis to improve their spelling in their everyday writing.
 At the start of the year, we continue to practice Phase 2 Tricky words which have been previously learnt in Reception.
 Moving forward, the children will receive 5 spellings a week to practice, which are linked with the Year One Common Exception Words.
 By the end of Year one (aged 6), children are expected to read and spell them correctly independently.
 Spellings are also often tricky words that are introduced during our daily Phonics Sessions.

 The Year One common exception words are below:

 If you do have any concerns or just want to have a chat, we are available at the end of the day for you to speak to.
 If you wish to discuss something further about your child please make an appointment with the school office.

 We would like to take this opportunity to thank you for all of your future support over the year!

 Mrs Truby, Mrs Jones and the Year One Team.